7405shaileen/ccgc5501-bigiamchallenge-writeup/challenge2.md

 ```

 ## Solution
-Ranthe following command to see if you can access the SQS queue: aws sqs get-queue-attributes --queue-url https://<queue-url> --attribute-name All
+Ran the following command to see if you can access the SQS queue: aws sqs get-queue-attributes --queue-url https://<queue-url> --attribute-name All
 The flag: {wiz:you-are-at-the-front-of-the-queue}

 ## Reflection